pliantmeerkat/CV/README.md

 ## Jack Branch

-I am a musician turned software developer, veteran bug fixer, purveyor of stackoverflow/ msdn forums and aspiring c++/c#/java/rails back-end engineer.
+I am a software developer and former musician, veteran bug fixer, purveyor of stackoverflow/ msdn forums and aspiring c++/c#/java/rails back-end engineer.
 Simply put I love writing programs: give me a problem to solve and a strong cup of tea and you've got an extremely happy potential employee.
 I am a rigorous employer of [TDD](http://agiledata.org/essays/tdd.html) in all my current projects, both individual projects and team projects using the AGILE work environment.
-Fundamentally I am a highly motivated, dedicated software developer, with a keen interest in software/ computing and high enthusiasm for further growth and learning opportunities.

 ## Contact Information